DieBue/myke-bike-service/README.md

 ## Try the server
 When the server is running, you should see the REST API documentation being served at http://localhost:3001/swagger/.
 You can invoke the APIs using the
 `Try it out` button as usual.
 The test cases can be executed either using `gradlew test`.
+The tests are defined in class `myke.MykeTest`.

 ## Try the UI
 Leave the service running and install the Myke UI as documented here https://github.com/DieBue/myke-ui.